pachyderm/pachyderm/doc/commandline/pfs.md

 # Pachyderm File System CLI

 ## Terms
-__repository:__ A repository (aka: repo) is a grouping of data that you want to track changes over.
+__repository:__ A repository (aka: repo) is a set of data over which you want to track changes.
 Repos in pfs behave just like repos in Git, except they work over huge datasets instead of just source code.
 You can take snapshots (commits) on a repo and multiple repos can exist in a single cluster.
 For example, if you have multiple production databases dumping data into pfs on a hourly or daily basis, it may make sense for each of those to be a separate repo.

 __commit:__ A commit is an immutable snapshot of a repo at a given time.
 Commits can either be open or closed.
 An open commit is writable, allowing you to add, change, or remove files.
 A closed or "committed" commit is read-only and cannot be changed.